ESIPFed/data-help-desk/docs/planning/overview_of_planning.md

         both, virtual events require a place for researchers to ask questions and a gallery of resources.
 For hybrid events, coordinate both virtual and physical presences.
-    -   Virtual Help desk: Create a website.
-Consider obtaining a bit.ly link - e.g., bit.ly/DataHelpAGU20
+    -   Virtual Help desk: For
+        virtual events, create a website for the help desk, potentially using a memorable link.
+Consider obtaining a bit.ly link - e.g., bit.ly/DataHelpAGU20.
+Decide if the help desk should have a presence in the virtual platform of the main meeting.
     -   Hybrid Virtual and physical.
 For a hybrid event, the meeting host organization can provide guidance on whether a physical Data Help Desk component can and should be arranged.
-    -   Physical location of desk.
-Getting a conference spot for desk.
-Finding the ideal placement and including meaningful signage within the physical venue can be almost as important as having the right experts present.
-        Sometimes it is best to be located in the Exhibit Hall amongst the flurry of activity hosted by many of the organizations that experts represent.
-Often, this is a good way to redirect people with questions to speak to an expert from another organization.
-In other cases, a more separate location outside of the bustle of the Exhibit Hall can be better.
+    -   Physical desk at a conference, either provided or owned.
+Consider a banner or backdrop to identify the desk.
+Having a website can also be helpful for users to find resources and see a more detailed description of the help desk.
 1.  **Data Help Desk as Part of Other Events**
     -   For some meetings, the Data Help Desk is the only event, but you may choose to also host these other events if the resources exist to make them happen.
     - Data Fair can be a larger umbrella over the Data Help Desk that encompasses other events, like Town Halls and other Workshops around the general topic of FAIR and open data and software.
 1.  **Secure a Location (Physical and/or Virtual)**
-    -   For in-person events, get a conference spot for the desk and find the ideal placement with meaningful signage.
-Sometimes, the Exhibit Hall is a good location, while other times a more separate space is better.
-For virtual events, create a website for the help desk, potentially using a memorable link.
-Consider if the help desk should have a presence in the virtual platform of the main meeting.
+    -   For in-person events, get a conference spot for the desk and find the ideal placement with meaningful signage within the physical venue.
+This can be almost as important as having the right experts present.
+Sometimes it is best to be located in the Exhibit Hall amongst the flurry of activity hosted by many of the organizations that experts represent.
+Often, this is a good way to redirect people with questions to speak to an expert from another organization.
+In other cases, a more separate location outside of the bustle of the Exhibit Hall can be better.

 ## Recruit people